wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 of multiple cores.
 It is calculated by dividing the execution time of the program when executed on a single core by the execution time of this same program when  executed  on multiple cores.
-Let $p$ be the number of cores used to executed a program.
+Let $p$ be the number of cores used to execute a program.
 The speedup on $p$ cores is:

 $$